trauma healing

 The first exercise we teach patients when doing a trauma-informed treatment like Prolonged Exposure is to practice saying CALMMMMMMMMMMM.
 The way to do this is to take a normal inhale and taking a long, extended exhale saying a word aloud, such as “calm” or “relax”.
 It is the long exhale that helps lower your emotional thermometer and your overall autonomic stress response.
 You can repeat this exercise as many times as possible.
 Whether you choose to repeat this exercise for 10 minutes or find another 10 minute mindfulness exercise, both can help significantly lower one’s autonomic arousal.

-The second exercise I teach is one that I recommend when feeling particularly emotionally activated.
+The second exercise I teach for trauma healing is one that I recommend when feeling particularly emotionally activated.
 It is called a Box Breath exercise.
 Take a 5 second slow inhale, hold your breath for 5 seconds, take a low extended exhale for 5 seconds, and let your breath sit at its natural rhythm for 5 seconds.
 You can also repeat this exercise as many times as necessary.

-Trauma Healing
+Trauma Healing with COPE

 To learn more about how to practice mindfulness and breath work, particularly as it relates to trauma healing, contact us below.
 We’re happy to answer any questions you have.